ThomasStuart/PythonLessonJul27/README.md

 # PythonLessonJul27

-Option A.) program rock, paper, scissors, lizard spock from scratch and then do coding problems Option B.) reverse order
+Option A.) program rock, paper, scissors, lizard spock from scratch and then do coding problems  <br>
+Option B.) reverse order

 ## arrays